Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 5. Organization and Meetings of the Student Fee Review Board

 The SFRB shall meet as needed throughout the year.
-By October 31, the Chair of the SFRB shall communicate meeting dates to all members of the SFRB and to the Daily Lobo for publication and shall provide at least three (3) days' notice of any change in regular meeting dates.
+By no later than the first Friday after Labor Day, the Chair of the SFRB shall communicate meeting dates to all members of the SFRB and to the Daily Lobo for publication and shall provide at least three (3) days' notice of any change in regular meeting dates.
 The Chair shall be responsible to ensure that all departments, divisions, and organizations applying to the SFRB have adequate notice of any meeting or hearing in which funding for the organization is to be discussed.

 5.2.
 Special Meetings